 That was her reply when I told the person next to me on an airplane what I do for a living.
 Yep, I am a business motivational speaker.

 My seatmate and I laughed about Chris Farley’s famous character Matt Foley from Saturday Night Live in the 1990s.
 While funny, I often think Mr. Farley did as damage to the image of those of us who make a living speaking to audiences.
 People have long thought many in the profession of being a “business motivational speaker” are fake or phony, or have no valid advice.

 Business Motivational Speakers typically do not live in vans.
 Many of my friends live in very nice homes.
-These leading business educators are not guilty of spinning fluffy sayings or suggestions free of real content.
-The best speakers weave amazing personal stories to actionable ideas that often inspire change.
+These leading business educators are not guilty of spinning fluffy sayings or suggestions free from real content.
+The best business speakers weave amazing personal stories to actionable ideas that often inspire change.

 The Motivational Speaker Creates An Experience